Why Earn a Master’s Degree in Five Years?

 Please note that this program is available only to undergraduates at The Johns Hopkins University.

-Students must apply during the Fall semester or Spring semester of the junior year, or during the summer after their junior year.
+Students must apply during the fall semester or during the summer after their junior year.
 Students are not eligible to apply the summer before the Junior year.

 This will allow admitted students to schedule graduate courses immediately in the Spring or Fall semesters, without having to wait an extra semester to begin.